mutahar-khokhar/mutahar-khokhar/README.md

 </p>

 <p align="center">
-  💼 Experienced in the language of data, I am fluent in interpreting trends, insights, and analytics.
+  💼 Experienced in the language of data, I am fluent in interpreting trends, insights and analytics.
 My journey is marked by unwavering curiosity and the drive to solve complex data puzzles.
 </p>

 <p align="center">